Toggle menu

 Grants and funding

-How to submit a Healthy Homes request
+How to submit a disrepair request

 This form is for anyone living in the Breckland area and can be completed by a resident, family member, friend or professional.
+If you are a private rented or housing association tenant, we can support you.

+Please only report repair issues only after you have first reported to your landlord.
 Please allow a minimum of 14 days for your landlord to respond.

 Please provide photographic evidence where possible as this will help our team to triage your request more efficiently.